 Example: object that keeps shooting every 1 second.

 Example: turning a sprite red and then blue, with 2 second delay.

 var tween = get_tree().create_tween() tween.tween_callback($Sprite, "set_modulate", [Color.red]).set_delay(2) tween.tween_callback($Sprite, "set_modulate", [Color.blue]).set_delay(2)

 Creates and appends an IntervalTweener.
-This method can be used to create delays in the tween animation, as an alternative for using the delay in other Tweeners or when there's no animation (in which case the
+This method can be used to create delays in the tween animation, as an alternative to using the delay in other Tweeners, or when there's no animation (in which case the

 SceneTreeTween acts as a timer).

 time is the length of the interval, in seconds.

 Example: creating an interval in code execution.

 # ... some code yield(create_tween().tween_interval(2), "finished") # ... more code

 Example: creating an object that moves back and forth and jumps every few seconds.